olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 in Figure [\[fig:yolofooled\]](#fig:yolofooled){reference-type="ref"
 reference="fig:yolofooled"}.

-## Idea 2: There's No Such Thing as a Free Lunch {#idea-2-theres-no-such-thing-as-a-free-lunch .unnumbered}
+## Idea 2: There's No Such Thing as a Free Lunch

 > ["All models are wrong, but some
 > useful."](https://en.wikipedia.org/wiki/All_models_are_wrong)